DiboraHaile/datawarehouse_with_dbt_redash/README.md

 - [ ] Create a MYSQL/SQL docker container
 - [ ] Write a python script that ingests the parsed data to the database
 - [ ] Make the two containers communicate

+## The data source for this project
+The data taken for this project came from [Neuma](https://open-traffic.epfl.ch/) You can read further about the data [here](data/README.md)